 Tip: Don't bother with an umbrella, you'll look like a tourist and it won't do you any good in the wind.

 06. warm coat

 A warm coat is essential for early mornings, late nights, and times when you just want to stay cozy.
 If you'll be visiting anytime between October and February, a warm coat is a must if you plan on being outside.
-It has been known to snow as late as March in Washington, so it is always best to be prepared!
+It has been known to snow as late as March or even early April in Washington, so it is always best to be prepared!